Suman-Pariary/Git-command/README.md

 -----------------------------------------------------
 //--To Upload a Folder--
 git init
-git add /<Folder Name>      //if Folder and if add file only file name with extension git commit -m "commit message" git branch -M main git remote add origin <Github link>
+git add .                   //if Folder and if add file only file name with extension git commit -m "commit message" git branch -M main git remote add origin <Github link>